handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 Before releasing a new version of Handsontable, we carefully test it for accessibility, using a combination of different approaches:

-- We cover the most common use cases with automated tests.
+- We cover the most common use cases with automated unit and end-to-end tests.
 - We manually test all of Handsontable's features with the most popular screen readers.
 - We use automated visual regression testing.
 - We check Handsontable's accessibility score with a range of the most popular accessibility testing tools, such as Lighthouse, Axe-core, or Accessibility